gopinathsjsu/team-project-prysm/README.md

 ![System](images/System.jpg)

 ## Design Decisions:
-When designing this website, we adhered to the primary concept of simplicity while focusing on the main goal at hand: allowing a user to book a hotel room in a flow that made sense to us.
+While designing the website, we adhered to the primary concept of simplicity while focusing on the main goal at hand: Allowing a user to book a hotel room in a flow that made sense to us.
 We created a table for each aspect of booking a hotel room: Customer, Hotel, Booking, Employee, Room, RoomsBooked.
 Our APIs are built around activities a user could perform to travel to a different section of the website and what the user would anticipate as a return value.
 We attempted to make the website as easy to use as possible.
-Pricing was introduced in a way that made sense to us: higher costs on Saturdays and Sundays and also Public Holidays.
-Prices also vary on the basis of the season - Spring, Summer, Fall and Winter.
+Pricing was introduced in a way that made sense to us: Higher costs on Saturdays and Sundays and surge on Public Holidays.
+Additionally, Prices also vary on the basis of the season - Spring, Summer, Fall and Winter.

 ## Feature Set: